0xdefaceme/whitepaper/README.md

 knowledge, such encryption is unfortunately not practically possible at this point.
 It is, however, a part of on-going research [11].

+#### 8. Committing vulnerabilities will motivate other attackers to also audit a contract and drain it before it is able to exit.

+Assume an attacker submits a vulnerability.
+Another attacker could now listen to 0xdeface's negotiator and specifically target contracts that have committed vulnerabilities.
+If the attacker succeeded to drain the contract illegally before the vulnerable contract's exit, it would make the 0xdeface protocol useless.

+We're planning to investigate Submarine Sends to prevent other attackers from scanning the blockchain and illegally draining committed contracts [15].

 In this section, we gave an overview of the protocol's attack vectors.
 In the next section, we outline foreseen limitations of it.